N.W.T. 'not saying yes or no' to adopting Canada's carbon reduction targets | CBC News

 The N.W.T. "isn't saying yes or no" to adopting the federal government's updated greenhouse gas reduction targets, according to Environment Minister Shane Thompson.

-"I guess the biggest challenge we face in the foreseeable future — to reach that, we need the federal government to actually provide us with more cash, whether it's for adaptation or mitigation," said Thompson during a Tuesday press briefing on the territory's climate change action.
+"I guess the biggest challenge we face in the foreseeable future — to reach that, we need the federal government to actually provide us with more cash, whether it's for adaptation or mitigation," Thompson said during a briefing Tuesday, that coincided with the publication of the latest annual reports on climate change, energy and the carbon tax.

 The federal government has committed to slashing Canada's greenhouse gas emissions by 40 or 45 per cent by 2030, and to becoming net-zero by 2050.
 The N.W.T.'s current reduction goal aligns with the federal government's old one: to reduce emissions 30 per cent from 2005 levels by 2030.